 The data included in this prospectus regarding the nitrogen fertilizer industry, including trends in the market and our position and the position of our competitors within the nitrogen fertilizer industry, is based on a variety of sources, including independent industry publications, government publications and other published independent sources, information obtained from customers, distributors, suppliers, trade and business organizations and publicly available information (including the reports and other information our competitors file with the SEC, which we did not participate in preparing and as to which we make no representation), as well as our good faith estimates, which have been derived from management's knowledge and experience in the areas in which our business operates.
 Estimates of market size and relative positions in a market are difficult to develop and inherently uncertain.
 Accordingly, investors should not place undue weight on the industry and market share data presented in this prospectus.
-Any data sourced from Pike & Fischer's "Green Markets" newsletter has been approved by BNA Subsidiaries, LLC and is re-used here with the express written permission of BNA Subsidiaries, LLC.
+Any data sourced from Pike & Fischer's "Green Markets" newsletter has been approved by BNA Subsidiaries, LLC.